Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Systematic Uncertainties

 Sources of theoretical uncertainties come from the choice of QCD scales (renormalization $\mu_R$ and factorization $\mu_F$), strong coupling constant $\alpha_S$, and PDFs, as well as the parton shower models.
 These uncertainties affect the signal and background event selection efficiencies, normalization, and the shape of their kinematic distributions.
 The scales are varied independently from 0.5 to 2.0 times the nominal values and the largest deviation is chosen as the systematic uncertainty.
 The PDF uncertainty is estimated by comparing events generated with different PDF sets, as well as the uncertainties from the nominal PDF set itself.
 The maximal variation (envelope) is accounted for as the systematic uncertainty, following the PDF4LHC~\cite{Butterworth:2015oua} recommendations.
 The $\alpha_{S}$ uncertainty is estimated by comparing events generated with different $\alpha_{S}$ values using the nominal PDF set.
 The parton shower uncertainty is estimated by comparing events with different parton shower parameters in the Sherpa MC samples.
 For the $Z(Z^*)\rightarrow 4\mu$ process, the relative uncertainties of event yields for scale, PDF, $\alpha_s$, and parton shower, are 4.6\%, ~1.8\%, ~1.0\%, and 1.9\%, respectively.
+The uncertainties of small background contributions from the $t\bar t V$ ($5.2 \pm 0.7$), $VVV$ ($0.5 \pm 0.25$), and Higgs boson ($0.53 \pm 0.06$) processes are evaluated and included in the analysis.

-The $t\bar t V$, $VVV$, and Higgs boson, processes contribute 5.2, 0.50, and 0.53 background events, respectively.
-The total relative theoretical uncertainty for these background is estimated about 16\%.
-The interference effect between the signal and background is estimated (using MC samples generated by \MGNLO) by evaluating the cross-section ratio, ${\Delta \sigma} / {\sigma_{Z'}}$, where $\Delta \sigma$ is the difference of the cross-section from the inclusive MC sample and the sum of the cross-sections of the signal and background samples in the $Z'$ detection phase space.
+The interference effect between the signal and background is estimated (using generator-level MC samples simulated with \MGNLO) by evaluating the cross-section ratio, ${\Delta \sigma} / {\sigma_{Z'}}$, where $\Delta \sigma$ is the difference of the cross-section from the inclusive MC sample and the sum of the cross-sections of the signal and background samples in the $Z'$ detection phase space.
 The effect varies from 1.8 to 7.5\% for the $Z'$ mass from 5 - 81 GeV, which is accounted for as additional signal yield systematic uncertainties.
-In addition, the MC $Z'$ signal filter acceptance uncertainty is estimated to be about 2\%, which is calculated by varying the QCD scales, the PDF-sets, and the strong coupling constant using MC events at the generator level for different $Z'$ mass points.
+In addition, the MC $Z'$ signal filter acceptance uncertainty is estimated to be about 2\%, which is calculated by varying the QCD scales, the PDF-sets, and the strong coupling constant using MC events at the generator-level for different $Z'$ mass points.

 All the uncertainties (from both experiment and theory) on the final discriminant di-muon mass spectra are included as nuisance parameters in the signal extraction fitting process described in Section~\ref{subsec:final_result}.